centrica-engineering/nucleus-docs/docs/components/ns-lockup.md

 ---
-description: Lockup component.
+description: Lockups are promotional signposts to a product or service.
 ---

 # ns-lockup

 ## Introduction

-> Lockups are used to house content and inform users about a single topic.

-Lockups can be used to display key information about a product, a service or tell a short story.
+Lockups are promotional signposts to a product or service.
+Used to highlight key messages in a concise, engaging way.

 ## Usage